 4. The movies are not authorized on the iTunes or you didn't sign in iTunes with your right Apple ID and password.

-That sounds easy.
-But the usual case is that even if we have checked all these options to confirm they are good, the playback problem might still appear time from time without any obvious prompts.
+If we have checked all these options to confirm they are good, the playback problem might still appear time from time without any obvious prompts.
 That is because iTunes is so bloated and buggy.
 You can follow the steps to troubleshoot the error:

 Step 1: Reinstall the latest version iTunes